Crazy in Love: Remixes

-"Crazy in Love" has various remixes, including the Rockwilder remix, Maurice Joshua's Nu Soul remix, and Juniors World remix.
+"Crazy in Love" has various remixes, including the Rockwilder remix, Maurice Joshua's Nu Soul remix, and Junior's World remix.
 These versions appeared on the single releases of "Crazy in Love" under an alternative spelling, "Krazy in Luv".
-The Rockwilder remix slows down the beat and makes the song deeper and funkier with chopped up horn samples and sparkling synth textures from sampling Don't Stop the Music by Yarbrough and Peoples.
+The Rockwilder remix slows down the beat and makes the song deeper and funkier with chopped-up horn samples and sparkling synth textures from sampling "Don't Stop the Music" by Yarbrough and Peoples.
 Maurice's Nu Soul Remix speeds up the beat, taking it from hip-hop to house territory.
-A version of the song included on Asian special edition of Dangerously in Love features a rap in Mandarin Chinese performed by American-Taiwanese singer Vanness Wu, instead of Jay Z's performance.
+A version of the song included on an Asian special edition of Dangerously in Love features a rap in Mandarin Chinese performed by American-Taiwanese singer Vanness Wu, instead of Jay-Z's performance.

-"Crazy in Love" was re-recorded by Beyoncé for the film Fifty Shades of Grey (2015) and used for its trailer, which was released on July 24, 2014.
+"Crazy in Love" was re-recorded by Beyoncé for the soundtrack of the film Fifty Shades of Grey (2015) and used for its trailer, which was released on July 24, 2014.
 The slowed-down version was produced by Boots with violin arrangements by Margot, both of whom worked on Beyoncé's self-titled fifth studio album (2013), and, unlike the original, doesn't feature Jay-Z. Margot said: "It inspires me to work on other artists' songs [because] it pushes my boundaries in a direction that I wouldn't necessarily come up with.
 Obviously I know how 'Crazy in Love' goes, but I knew there was the possibility her vocals would be different.
 It's almost more vulnerable and beautiful this way, because you do do crazy things when you fall in love.
 To hear the mood reversed and flipped makes it even more powerful."

-The track was then officially released through iTunes Store on February 10, 2015.
+The track was then officially released through the iTunes Store on February 10, 2015.
 The single cover artwork uses the same image used in the original cover, but in black and white.
-The rendition was performed for the first time during the 2015 Budweiser Made in America Festival on September 5, 2015 and was included on the setlist of The Formation World Tour (2016), alongside the original version.
+The rendition was performed for the first time during the 2015 Budweiser Made in America Festival on September 5, 2015, and was included on the set list of The Formation World Tour (2016), alongside the original version.